By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-1. Synopsis2.
+1. Absolution Synopsis2.
 Story Summary3.
 Characters4.
 Theme: Religion and Morality5.
 Influence on The Great Gatsby6.
 Quotes from Absolution7.
 Frequently Asked Questions about Absolution

-Absolution by F Scott Fitzgerald
+Absolution by F. Scott Fitzgerald, Book Cover

 Absolution by F. Scott Fitzgerald

-Author: F. Scott Fitzgerald
+Author: Francis Scott Fitzgerald

 Published: The American Mercury (Jun 1924), All the Sad Young Men (1926)

-Genre: Short Stories
+Genre: Short Story

 “Absolution” is a short story written by F. Scott Fitzgerald in 1924 and published in The American Mercury in the same year.
 It was later published in his anthology All the Sad Young Men in 1926.
 Fitzgerald intended for “Absolution” to serve as a background to The Great Gatsby’s plot and Jay Gatsby’s origins.
 He changed his mind on further revision as it disrupted the novel’s plot and intended effect.

-1. Synopsis
+1. Absolution Synopsis

 “Absolution” follows eleven-year-old Rudolph Miller, who has an alter ego named Blatchford Sarnemington.
 As a Catholic, Rudolph is expected to partake in confession monthly.
 However, lying during a confession is considered an extreme transgression to God; unfortunately, this is just what Rudolph does.